View on GitHub

 7. Once the process completes, you should be redirected to the Azure Portal.

-8. Go to Subscriptions to verify whether your Azure Pass was redeemed successfully.
+8. Go to Subscriptions to verify whether your free tier was activated successfully.
 If you see a subscription, you’re good to start your labs!

 IMPORTANT - You will need a Credit Card to verify your identity.
 Microsoft will not bill you unless you upgrade to a PAYG account, but you do need give them the card details to get a Free Subscription